Gennaro-Farina/Gennaro-Farina/README.md

 - 👋 Hi, I’m @Gennaro-Farina
 - 👀 I’m a developer interested in Artificial Intelligence, Machine Learning, Computer Vision, NLP and algorithms in general
-- 🌱 I’m currently learning to organise code better and better 😳
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/gennarofarina/" >LinkedIn</a>
 - Working<!--/Academic--> experiences: